While humans slept, monsters raved.

 “I can handle my own heat.
 And I don’t care much about controversy.
 Let me know,” he said, mouth hovering near mine.
 Then he stepped away and smiled, his expression satisfied and cocky, before disappearing into the crowd.

 Need more Elisa?
-Preorder WICKED HOUR at your favorite establishment:
+Order WICKED HOUR at your favorite retailer: